MicrosoftDocs/azure-docs/articles/search/cognitive-search-concept-annotations-syntax.md

 ---
 # How to reference annotations in a cognitive search skillset

-As the content of a document flows through a skill, it gets enriched with annotations that could be used as inputs for further downstream enrichment, or mapped to an output field in an index.
-Depending on the skill and source inputs, annotations can assume different shapes, with single and multi-branched constructions.
-The syntax used for referencing annotations at a specific level varies depending on its structure.
+As the content of a document flows through a set of skills, it gets enriched with annotations.
+Annotations can be  used as inputs for further downstream enrichment, or mapped to an output field in an index.

-This article explains how to create references to simple and complex annotations using examples to illustrate each use case.
+This article explains how to reference annotations in skill definitions, using examples to illustrate various scenarios.

 Examples are based on the *content* field generated automatically by [Azure Blob indexers](search-howto-indexing-azure-blob-storage.md) as part of the document cracking phase.
 When referring to documents from a Blob container, use a format such as `"/document/content"`, where the *content* field is part of the *document*.

 ## Background concepts